 We are proud to present Conceptions and Misconceptions – an interactive film and resource pack which explores the myths and presents the facts about teenage pregnancy and young parenthood.
-This brilliant resource was made by young people for young people, looks at support services and focusses on the stories of four young mums.
+This brilliant resource was made by young people for young people, looks at support services and focuses on the stories of four young mums.
 The interactive section means that the film can be used as a stand alone piece of work, and the resource pack supports professionals to explore the issues raised with young people and can be used in a range of environments including class rooms and youth clubs.

-Y – Youth work delivery helps young people develop their own social skills
+Y – Youth Work Delivery helps young people develop their own social skills

 Youth work promotes young people’s personal and social development, helping them learn about themselves, others and society, through informal educational activities which combine enjoyment, challenge and learning.
-Y Services for young people deliver targeted and open access youth club sessions to young people in partnership with statutory and voluntary Organisations, to support and broaden young people’s learning experiences.
+Y Services for Young People deliver targeted and open access youth club sessions to young people in partnership with statutory and voluntary organisations, to support and broaden young people’s learning experiences.